apache/drill/_docs/sql-reference/sql-commands/056-drop-view.md

 ---
 title: "DROP VIEW"
-date:
+date: 2016-08-04 00:23:10 UTC
 parent: "SQL Commands"
 ---

 The DROP VIEW command removes a view that was created in a workspace using the CREATE VIEW command.
+As of Drill 1.8, you can include the IF EXISTS parameter with the DROP VIEW command.

 ## Syntax

 The DROP VIEW command supports the following syntax:

-     DROP VIEW [workspace.]view_name;
+    DROP VIEW [IF EXISTS] [workspace.]view_name;

+## Parameters

+IF EXISTS
+Drill does not throw an error if the view does not exist.
+Instead, Drill returns "`View [view_name] not found in schema [workspace].`"

+*workspace*
+The location of the view in subdirectories of a local or distributed file system.

+*name*
+A unique directory or file name, optionally prefaced by a storage plugin name, such as `dfs`, and a workspace, such as `tmp` using dot notation.

 ## Usage Notes